-Nothing counts as much as experience and quality, and at Continental Underfloor this comes as standard; but does costs a little more - sorry.
+Nothing counts as much as experience and quality, and at Continental Underfloor this comes as standard.
 It always helps to pass on some top tips, so here are 5 ways to prevent system damage and a few suggestions as to how to fix a problem.

 When the pipe has been laid and connected to the manifold, and while you can still get to the pipe before screed or floor finishes are applied or the manifold is boxed in, pressure test the system with water.
 Your supplier should know the standard for this, and if they don’t then you really shouldn’t be buying from them.
 Air testing is faster and simpler, but it’s not as robust.

 And remember to purge the pipes of water after the test to avoid the chance of it freezing.

 2) Protect the pipes

 After the pipes have been laid and tested, try to get the screed or floor covering installed quickly - nothing damages pipework more easily that lots of trades walking over the pipes, running barrows over them, or dropping blocks and timber.

 If the site is exposed, or freezing temperatures are forecast, make sure the pipework is purged of water.
 Freeze damage is hard to visually detect and weakens the pipe structure, with leaks often forming several years later.

 In a screed application you MUST use edge insulation and put expansion joints into large or long areas of heated screed.
 Just the other day a plumber was telling our MD how a cheap supplier had told him not to bother, that it will be ok.
 It isn’t.
 No edge insulation and failing to fit expansion joints is a recipe for long term structural damage.